WrestleMania 22: Storylines

 Another primary feud from Raw was between Shawn Michaels and Vince McMahon.
-On the December 26, 2005, edition of Raw, McMahon and Michaels had words ending with McMahon threatening that he could screw Michaels just like he did Bret Hart anytime he wanted.
+On the December 26, 2005, episode of Raw, McMahon and Michaels had words ending with McMahon threatening that he could screw Michaels just like he did Bret Hart anytime he wanted.
 During the following couple of weeks on Raw, McMahon had inflicted some humiliation on Michaels.
 On the January 23 edition of Raw when it was between Michaels and Shelton Benjamin with McMahon declaring that if Michaels were to lose, he would also lose his spot in the Royal Rumble match.
 Michaels won the match and kept his spot in the Royal Rumble match but a few moments later, McMahon met Michaels backstage then stated that lady luck was on his side.
 He also said that he wanted to turn back the clock to the days of sex, drugs, and rock n' roll then he asked Michaels to join him but got turned down, however, and McMahon last stated that Michaels' luck would run out at the Royal Rumble.
 At the Royal Rumble, during the Royal Rumble match, McMahon distracted Michaels as his music started to play.
 During that time, Shane McMahon, who was not an official entrant in the match, eliminated Michaels after attacking him from behind.
 One month later, on the February 27 edition of Raw, Shane hit Michaels with a steel chair and forced him to "kiss" Vince's ass, thus joining Vince's "Kiss My Ass Club".
 Vince then announced that he and Michaels would face off against each other at WrestleMania.
-On Raw two weeks later, Vince forced Michaels to take a public drug test all due to Michaels being deceived and drugged by Vince's daughter, Stephanie McMahon on the March 6 edition of Raw.
+On Raw two weeks later, Vince forced Michaels to take a public drug test all due to Michaels being deceived and drugged by Vince's daughter, Stephanie McMahon on the March 6 episode of Raw.
 During the test, however, Michaels threw his urine on both Vince and Shane.
 Later that night, Michaels faced off against the Spirit Squad in a Steel Cage match.
 The Spirit Squad won the match by pinning Michaels after Shane interfered and slammed the cage door on Michaels.
 After the match, Shane continued attacking Michaels, causing him to bleed in the process, and executed a Coast 2 Coast.
 At Saturday Night's Main Event XXXII, Michaels faced off against Shane in a Street Fight.
 Near the end of the match, Shane locked Michaels in the sharpshooter, and Vince ordered the match to end.
 Vince screwed Michaels, claiming he submitted to the move, and declared Shane the winner via submission.
-On the March 20 edition of Raw, Vince announced that his match against Michaels at WrestleMania would now be a No Holds Barred match.
+On the March 20 episode of Raw, Vince announced that his match against Michaels at WrestleMania would now be a No Holds Barred match.